 The Earth has seasons because its axis is tilted by about 23°.
-When the northern half of the Earth (northern hemisphere) is pointing towards the Sun it has Summer.
-At this time the southern hemisphere is pointing away from the Sun and has winter.
+When the northern half of the Earth (Northern Hemisphere) is pointing towards the Sun it has summer.
+At the same time the Southern Hemisphere is pointing away from the Sun and has winter.
 This switches as the Earth moves around its orbit.

-Earth has one large natural rocky satellite, called the Moon.
+Earth has one large rocky satellite, called the Moon.
 It is a natural satellite, meaning it is not human-made.
 It orbits the Earth once each 27.3 days.
 The Moon is the fifth largest natural satellite (or moon) in the Solar System.